Toxic employees, by definition, are difficult to deal with.

 Here are just a few reasons why it’s wrong:

-- Listen: listening to suck-up players will communicate that you’re open to their advance and you also want to get closer.
+- Listen: listening to suck-up players will communicate that you also want to get closer.
 You need to send the opposite message

-- Feedback: giving feedback to a rebel will only make you hate him more.
+- Feedback: giving feedback to a rebel will only make him hate you more.
 Remember, he’s like a rebel child rejecting parent-like behavior

 Big publications are also forced to produce plain vanilla content that fits our zeitgeist of political correctness.